ericsizemore/php-project-template/README.md

 The [`continuous-integration.yml`](.github/workflows/continuous-integration.yml) workflow expects the project to exist on [Scrutinizer](https://scrutinizer-ci.com) so that it can upload coverage reports.
 It also makes use of [CodeCov](https://about.codecov.io), so it will require a new [repository/action secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) named `CODECOV_TOKEN`.

 [`Renovate`](https://github.com/apps/renovate) is used to handle automated updating of `composer` dependencies.
-A [`merge-me.yml`](.github/workflows/merge-me.yml) workflow is provided to automatically merge PR's created by Renovate.
-This requires `Allow auto-merge` to be enabled in repository settings, and a new [repository/action secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) named `MERGE_ME`.
+A [`-me.yml`](.github/workflows/-me.yml) workflow is provided to automatically  PR's created by Renovate.
+This requires `Allow auto-` to be enabled in repository settings, and a new [repository/action secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) named `MERGE_TOKEN`.

 ```bash
           # Create a token with repository permissions: